drewmccormack/ensembles/README.md

 If you are using Cocoapods, you should not need to do anything.
 The optional cloud services are included in the default install.

-If you do not want to include the optional services in your project, you can replace the standard pod command in your Podfile with the following
+If you don't want to include the optional services in your project, you can replace the standard pod command in your Podfile with the following

 		pod "Ensembles/Core", "~> 0.3.0"

-If you are not using Cocoapods, and are installing Ensembles manually, you need to locate the source files and frameworks relevant to the service you want to support.
+If you are installing Ensembles manually, rather than with Cocoapods, you need to locate the source files and frameworks relevant to the service you want to support.
 You can find frameworks in the `Vendor` folder, and source files in `Framework/Extensions`.

 By way of example, if you want to support Dropbox, you need to add the DropboxSDK Xcode project as a dependency, link to the appropriate product library, and include the files `CDEDropboxCloudFileSystem.h` and `CDEDropboxCloudFileSystem.m` in your project.